 Student Contact Policy

-Our 25 years (and counting) experience has shown us that proactive student contact and support is the biggest factor in our success in helping learners reach their goals.
+Our experience of 25 years (and counting) has shown us that proactive student contact and support is the biggest factor in our success in helping learners reach their goals.

 To be effective in delivering quality training and assessment ACCM College: